sahilrajput03/nvm-autoswitching/README.md

 nvm alias default v22.13.0	# 14 Jan 2025 (latest - using this on macos)
 # nvm alias default 20.12.0	# (older)

-# ❤️ Switch to defautl node version set in nvm (`check by nvm list | grep default`) in the current shell session
+# ❤️ Switch to default node version set in nvm (`check by nvm list | grep default`) in the current shell session
 nvm use default
 ```